MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Tutorials/Win10-NXP-iMX.md

    > - [Windows Setup Log Files and Event Logs](/windows-hardware/manufacture/desktop/windows-setup-log-files-and-event-logs)
 ## Full Script

-This section contains a full script that performs each of the steps from  [Update Windows Preinstallation Environment (WinPE)](../Deployment/Media-Refresh.md#update-windows-preinstallation-environment-winpe)Update Windows Preinstallation Environment (WinPE) and [Update Windows 10 IoT Enterprise LTSC 2021 Image](../Deployment/Media-Refresh.md#update-windows-iot-enterprise) in succession automatically.
+This section contains a full script that performs each of the steps from  [Update Windows Preinstallation Environment (WinPE)](../Deployment/Media-Refresh.md#update-windows-preinstallation-environment-winpe) and [Update Windows 10 IoT Enterprise LTSC 2021 Image](../Deployment/Media-Refresh.md#update-windows-iot-enterprise) in succession automatically.
 Before using this script, you must complete the [Prepare Media Servicing Environment](#prepare-media-servicing-environment) section of this article.
 Once you're ready, copy the following PowerShell script to `c:\mediarefresh\mediarefresh.ps1.`

 ```powershell
 $LogFile = ".\MediaRefresh.log"